-Sub-menu Option Choices / Description HOSPITAL NAME Allows the Hospital name to be entered (this will appear at the top of the print out).
-See Section 6.1 for data entry method; then position the cursor on # symbol and hold ► to DEPARTMENT Allows the Department name to be entered (this will appear at the top of the print out).
-See Section 6.1 for data entry method; then position the cursor on # symbol and hold ► to confirm or ◄ to cancel.
-RELOAD DEFAULTS Select YES to reset the options above to their default values.
-SELECT LANGUAGE Select " ENGLISH ", "GERMAN", "FRENCH", "SPANISH", "PORTUGUESE" or "ITALIAN" for operating language.
-VIEW THE LAST TEST SELECT EAR Recalls the last stored test for the selected ear.
-Shows the tympanogram and reflex responses, if available.
-Also allows the last test to be printed, sent to a computer or stored in the internal database.
-DAILY CHECK Shows the volume in ml measured by the probe.
-DATA MANAGEMENT LIST RECORDS Lists the test results stored in the internal database.
-Allows individual records to be viewed, printed, sent to a computer or deleted.
-DELETE RECORDS Delete stored records.
-Select: "ALL PRINTED RECORDS" - Delete all records that have been printed "ALL SENT RECORDS" - Delete all records sent to a computer "ALL RECORDS" - Delete all records

 Sub-menu Option Choices / Description

+REPORT CAL.
+Select PRINT CAL.
+DATES or

+DATES HIDE CAL.DATES for the printout.

+SET DATE Select DD/MM/YY or MM/DD/YY

+FORMAT

+HOSPITAL Allows the Hospital name to be

+NAME entered (this will appear at the top

+of the print out).
+See Section 6.1 for

+data entry method; then position the

+cursor on the # symbol and hold ▶

+to confirm or ◀ to cancel.
+Not all of

+the characters have to be used.

+DEPARTMENT Allows the Department name to be

+entered (similar to Hospital Name).

+RELOAD Select YES to reset the options

+DEFAULTS above to their default values.

+SELECT Select ENGLISH , DEUTSCH,

+LANGUAGE FRANÇAIS, ESPAÑOL,

+PORTUGUÊSE or ITALIANO for

+the operating language.

+VIEW THE LAST SELECT EAR Recalls the last test(s) carried out.

+TEST The symbols ✓ or X are used to

+signify whether results are available

+for each ear.

+This option also allows the data to

+be saved or printed as described in

+Sections 6 & 7.

+DAILY CHECK Shows the volume in ml measured

+by the probe using 226 or 1000 Hz

+D. 7. probe tones

+DATA LIST RECORDS Lists the test results stored in the

+MANAGEMENT internal database.
+Allows individual

+records to be viewed, printed or

+deleted.

+Sub-menu Option Choices / Description

+DELETE RECORDS Select:

+ALL PRINTED RECORDS to delete all records that have previously been printed

+ALL SENT RECORDS to delete all records that have previously been sent to a computer

+ALL RECORDS to delete all records

-PRINT RECORDS Print stored records.
-Select:
+PRINT Select:

-"UNPRINTED RECORDS" - Print

-all records not previously printed
+RECORDS UNPRINTED RECORDS to print all records that have not previously been printed

-"ALL RECORDS" - Print all records
+ALL RECORDS to print all records

-CONNECT VIA USB Initiates connection to a computer as an alternative to the automatic process used by connecting the USB cable with the main menu displayed; the Amplivox drivers must have been installed.

-SYSTEM INFORMATION Shows: Battery (or d.c.) voltage Software version Date calibrated
+SYSTEM INFORMATION Shows: Instrument variant Date calibrated

-Next calibration date

-Instrument serial number
+Next calibration date Instrument serial number

+Software version

 Current date and time